• Home /

 What Is The HomeReady Mortgage?

-HomeReady® is the branded name of Fannie Mae’s 3 percent down, low down payment mortgage loan.
+HomeReady® is Fannie Mae’s 3 percent down, low down payment mortgage loan.
 It’s an affordable mortgage program for low-to-moderate income first-time home buyers.

 Fannie Mae launched HomeReady in 2014.
-The program is an overrhaul of the MyCommunity Mortgage program, which was restrictive and limiting.
+The program is an overhaul of the former MyCommunity Mortgage program, which was restrictive and limiting for a lot of buyers.

-HomeReady allows for a minimum down payment of 3 percent and subsidizes mortgage rates and loan costs.
+HomeReady allows for a minimum down payment of 3 percent with lower mortgage rates and loan costs than average.

 Who Is Eligible for the Fannie Mae HomeReady Mortgage?